eformsignen/eformsignen.github.io/help/chapter1.rst

    Web form designer is a tool for quickly and easily creating electronic forms by uploading existing document files onto eformsign.
-You can create templates by adding components such as signature, text box, and check box to documents such as agreements, applications, and contracts.
+You can create templates by adding fields such as signature, text box, and check box to documents such as agreements, applications, and contracts.
 You can then create documents from templates and send them to recipients to be reviewed